Dick Thomas (rugby union): Military service

 At the start of the First World War, Thomas was in the Welsh constabulary, and was unable to stand down from his police duties and until 16 January 1915, when he enlisted in the 16th Battalion Welsh Regiment.
 He was in training with his regiment at Colwyn Bay until August, being rapidly promoted, in the meantime, to Company Sergeant Major by March.
 The Welsh Division was deployed to the Western Front in December 1915.
 He was killed in action, shot through the head, in the taking of Mametz Wood on 7 July 1916.

 He is commemorated at the Thiepval Memorial to the Missing of the Somme.
-Another Welsh international died in the same military action, wing player Johnnie Williams.
+Another Welsh international died in the same military action, winger Johnny Williams.